Reading time: ( words)

 Are you ready to start planning your trip to the Galapagos Islands?

-The Galapagos National Park was created by the Ecuadorian government with the intention of preserving one of humanity’s greatest ecological treasures.
+The National Park was created by the Ecuadorian government with the intention of enabling sustainable tourism in Galapagos.
 What’s more?
 The Galapagos are one of the world’s first UNESCO World Heritage Sites.
 Consequently, the National Park holds itself to the highest possible standards with respect to regulating human presence within the archipelago, all of this with the goal of preserving the flora and fauna of the uninhabited islands.
 How are visits to the uninhabited parts of the archipelago handled?
 Scientific research has determined that supervised visits of the uninhabited islands during the day are the best way of preserving the park’s ecosystem.

 These visits must be led by certified naturalist guides that are capable of supervising groups as they trek through the approved trails.
 Visiting the islands that form the National Park without the supervision of a naturalist guide is not allowed under any circumstance.
 If you feel your tour operator is not following the rules, you have the right to report them.
 Always verify a company’s offer to visit the National Park by making sure they do tours in with naturalist guides that are trained and certified by the National Park itself.

 Contrary to popular belief, certified cruise ships are the most eco-friendly way to travel around the National Park.
 These ships are self-sufficient and they minimize the impact that visitors have on the archipelago.
 They are also easy to regulate: the total number of cabins per ship is reviewed and approved by the Ecuadorian government.
-Cruise ships are a vital component of the regulation and conservation of animal species, as they help regulate and keep an eye on the number of visitors that enter the National Park.
+Cruise ships are a vital component of the regulation and conservation of animal species, as they help regulate and keep an eye on the number of tourists in the Galapagos.

 If you love animals and are looking for a Galapagos itinerary that allows you to see the largest number of species possible, cruise ships are one of the best ways to truly appreciate all the incredible flora and fauna that this unique place offers.
 Be a part of the conservation efforts!
 Follow your guide’s instructions, admire the animals while respecting their personal space and keeping a distance of at least 2 meters (6 feet) at all times.